ryanatkn/gro/README.md

-commit     commit and push to a new branch deploy     deploy to a branch dev        start SvelteKit and other dev plugins exports    write the "exports" property of package.json and copy the file to .well-known format     format source files gen        run code generation scripts lint       run eslint publish    bump version, publish to npm, and git push release    publish and deploy sync       run `gro gen`, `gro exports`, and optionally `npm i` to sync up test       run tests with uvu typecheck  run tsc on the project without emitting any files upgrade    upgrade deps
+commit     commit and push to a new branch deploy     deploy to a branch dev        start SvelteKit and other dev plugins format     format source files gen        run code generation scripts lint       run eslint publish    bump version, publish to npm, and git push release    publish and deploy run        execute a file with the loader, like `node` but works for TypeScript sync       run `gro gen`, update `package.json`, and optionally `npm i` to sync up test       run tests with uvu typecheck  run tsc on the project without emitting any files upgrade    upgrade deps